Pick-Place-Robot/PathPlanner/README.md

  Finally clicking on generate path would display generate the path and display infeasible paths if any on the UI as hown below.<br>
   <p align="center">
  <img src = "img/GenPath.PNG" width="300"> <br></p>

+ Now you can save your file by clicking File/Saveas, this would generate 2 files (1 \*.mat file, 1 \*.pkl file), one for the simulink model workspace, the other for the GUI.